 The Board of Directors is responsible for establishing the compensation for each of the Named Executive Officers.
-To assist the Board of Directors in determining 2015 bonuses and 2016 salaries for these Named Executive Officers, S. Bresky and R. Steer discussed the 2015 bonuses and 2016 salaries for each of these Named Executive Officers, considering Seaboard's performance and each Named Executive Officer's performance during 2015.
-The 2015 bonuses and 2016 salaries for the Named Executive Officers were subsequently approved by the Board of Directors by unanimous consent.
+To assist the Board of Directors in determining 2016 bonuses and 2017 salaries for these Named Executive Officers, S. Bresky and R. Steer discussed the 2016 bonuses and 2017 salaries for each of these Named Executive Officers, considering Seaboard's performance and each Named Executive Officer's performance during 2016.
+The 2016 bonuses and 2017 salaries for the Board of Directors.